The Monologue Database

 How do I find a monologue?

-You can browse through the list of monologues, clicking randomly, until you find something you like and identify with.
-Or, you can search for keywords, play titles, or playwrights using our site-specific Google search:
+You can browse through the lists of monologues, reading the descriptions and quotes and clicking randomly on character names, until you find something you like and identify with.
+Or, you can search for a play's title, a playwright, or particular keywords (like "jealousy" "grief" "break-up" "comedic", "silly" or similar), using our site-specific Google Search:

 Monologues About Mental Illness: